plurigrid/forest/README.md

-# LocalCharts' Forest
+# Plurigrid Forest

-This is a place for writing in the spirit of LocalCharts with high-quality mathematical typesetting.
-To do this, we use forester to build the source of this website, and then embed comments from the LocalCharts discourse instance.
+`If a tree cascades in a Corola forest, does it trace a Riemannian manifold?` - IngSoc

+Stochastic parasitics with high-quality mathematical typesetting.

 See [here](https://forest.localcharts.org/lc-0002.xml) for a very quick tour of Forest (and its LocalCharts incarnation).